-Oslo Pride is a colorful celebration of queer love and diversify.
+Oslo Pride is a colorful celebration of queer love and diversity.
 An event during which the great mood is contagious and everybody is genuinely happy.
 The 10-day festival is in the form of art exhibitions, movie screenings, parties, concerts, and political debates.
 The culmination is Oslo Pride Parade where thousands of people gather on the streets of Oslo to show support and have fun.
 Parade participants give away to the crowd candies, lollipops, condoms, and magazines.

 This year’s parade topic was family and many of the parade participants wore posters with slogans ”A family is more than a mother, a father, and a kid” and t-shirts declaring proud moms, daughters, aunts, teachers, and colleagues.